Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

     * Undo
     * Confirmation and error messages: Requiring confirmation before a destructive action is executed.
 Even when the user proceeds with the action, if possible try to make it reversible, e.g: When a user chooses to discard their changes even after a confirmation prompt, the system can silently & temporarily still save the file if it’s small enough.
     * Sensibility checks: Check that the requested operation is sensible.
 > Resilience engineering is a paradigm for safety management that focuses on how to help people cope with complexity under pressure to achieve success.
 It strongly contrasts with what is typical today — a paradigm of tabulating error as if it were a thing, followed by interventions to reduce this count.
-A resilient organisation treats safety as a core value, not a commodity that can be counted.
+A resilient organization treats safety as a core value, not a commodity that can be counted.
 Indeed, **safety shows itself only by the events that do not happen**!
-Rather than view past success as a reason to ramp down investments, such organisations continue to invest in anticipating the changing potential for failure because they appreciate that their knowledge of the gaps is imperfect and that their environment constantly changes.
+Rather than view past success as a reason to ramp down investments, such organizations continue to invest in anticipating the changing potential for failure because they appreciate that their knowledge of the gaps is imperfect and that their environment constantly changes.
 One measure of resilience is therefore the ability to create foresight — to anticipate the changing shape of risk.

 ## Chapter 6: Design thinking
 1. Design thinking is a process that takes the original problem statement as a suggestion, not a final statement.
 Then it iteratively attempts to determine what basic, fundamental (root) issue needs to be addressed.
 Once that is determined, a wide range of potential solutions are explored.